7 Key US & EU Regulations for Apparel & Textile Supply Chains

 The UFLPA, which came into effect in June 2022, mandates that any imported goods produced either wholly or in part in identified risk origin are presumed to be made using forced labor and therefore prohibited from entering the US market.
 The law, codified under the Tariff Act of 1930, places the burden of proof on importers to demonstrate that their goods are not produced using forced labor.

 The UFLPA allows the U.S. Customs and Border Protection (CBP) to detain shipments without extensive investigations.
-Importers need to provide “clear and convincing evidence” that there was no forced labor in goods produced in identified risk origin or provide evidence that the goods are not produced in the banned region or by companies listed on the DHS Entities list.
+Importers need to provide “clear and convincing evidence” that there was no forced labor in goods produced in identified risk origin or provide evidence that the goods are not produced in the banned region or by companies listed on the DHS UFLPA Entity List.

 Section 307, even before UFLPA, prohibited the importation of cotton and cotton products from Xinjiang, Turkmenistan, and Uzbekistan, due to forced labor concerns, where CBP issued Withhold Release Orders (WROs) to detain suspect shipments, unless importers can prove they were produced without forced labor.

-Since the UFLPA came into effect, over 9,000 shipments, worth $3.4 billion, and 68 entities have been listed as presumed ineligible to import into the U.S. due to forced labor connections.
+Since UFLPA came into effect, CBP has examined over 10,000 shipments valued at almost $3.7 billion, and 144 entities have been listed as presumed ineligible to import into the U.S. due to forced labor connections.

 How to comply with the UFLPA?

-• Prove no connection, financial or otherwise, with banned entities in the supply chain
+• Prove no connection, financial or otherwise, with banned entities in your supply chain, including all tiers and subsidiaries

 • Verify and prove no forced labor within the supply chain